alisiahkoohi/kl-expansion/README.md

 <h1 align="center">Karhunen-Loève expansion</h1>

-Python implementation of the Karhunen-Loève expansion for approximating stochastic processes via a set of eigenfunctions.
+Python implementation of the Karhunen-Loève expansion, with parallelism over the evaluation of the eigenfunctions, for approximating stochastic processes via a set of eigenfunctions.
 This is useful for separating the space-time components of stochastic processes from their stochastic components.
 The implementation is based on the following paper:

 ```bibtex
 @inproceedings{